EmojiTwo/emojitwo/README.md

 **We need help** from graphic designers to make more glyphs!
 See the [milestones](https://github.com/EmojiTwo/emojitwo/milestones), [projects](https://github.com/EmojiTwo/emojitwo/projects) and especially the issues tagged [`character artwork`](https://github.com/EmojiTwo/emojitwo/labels/character%20artwork) for details.
 Do not be afraid to ask for assistance, also boldly send pull requests.
-Every year Uniucode aims to release a couple dozen new emojis.
+Every year Unicode aims to release a couple dozen new emojis.
 Some of them come with gender and skin tone variants, but at least the latter can be generated automatically.

 ## Differences between Emojitwo and Emojione 2.x